mckipfc/cybernautic-code/README.md

 # Subdomain Scanner

 A Python tool that scans for common subdomains and checks if they are reachable.
-If the website subdomain is reachable we then check if the subdomain has any titles that you may find interesting and would want to focus on.
+If the website subdomain is reachable it checks if the subdomain has any titles that you may find interesting and would want to focus on.

 # Features